shakirmulla/centralgit/README.md

 #Starter web project # this line is for jenkins testing
+# this line is to check jenkin poll scm

 this is the sample web project for showing how touse git